dupski/subpackage/README.md

   }
 ```

-The above will run `npm install` or `npm run build` for each of the packages defined in the
+With the configuration above in your parent project, you can type `npm run build`
-`subPackages` entry
+(or `yarn run build`) to build all sub-packages.

 ## Related Projects